 You can also select to see the adjusted demand in the table.
 Adjusted demand is highlighted in blue in the table.

 Cells highlighted in red represent forecasts that you have adjusted (different from the forecast baseline).

 Toggling the button below, you can easily switch the display of the table to choose between the SKU Science baseline forecasts (before your modifications), or your adjusted forecasts (the User forecasts).

 You can click anywhere in the red section to edit the forecast values, and adjust them in 2 ways.

-Note that if after one or more value changes, you re-enter the initial value of the forecast baseline, you will go back to a normal display of the cell, as if it had never been changed.
+Note that if after one or more value changes, you delete the current value and press enter, you will go back to the forecast baseline data, as if it had never been changed.